avchrisr/peloton-pace/README.md

 - auth-service (JWT) is built into the api-gateway

 **peloton-pace-service**
-- handles all things related to Peloton data such as querying the external Peloton API
+- handles all things related to Peloton data such as querying the external Peloton API and aggregating Peloton workout history and metrics

 **user-service**
 - handles all things related to users such as user profiles data

 **postgres**
 - Backend datastore.
-In true ideal microservices, each microservice would have its own datastore, but it is an overkill for PelotonPace app, thus opting for a monolith database shared by all microservices
+In true ideal microservices architecture, each microservice would have its own datastore; however, it is an overkill for PelotonPace app, thus opting for a monolith database shared by all microservices

 -----------

-## Architecture diagram coming soon...
+## Architecture diagram

+coming soon...

-## Usage
+## usage

-### Build
+### build

 `docker-compose up --build --scale api-gateway-zuul-server=3 --scale peloton-pace-service=3 --scale user-service=3`

-### UI access on browsers
+### UI access on local browsers

 `http://localhost:19999`